 JOIN AN EXISTING CEF LOCAL FOUNDATION

 Volunteers are at the heart of our work.
-We cannot continue to support rural and regional students undertake post-school education if we don’t have amazing, passionate volunteers.
+We cannot continue supporting rural and regional students to undertake post-school education if we don’t have amazing, passionate volunteers.

 - Grant application shortlisting

 - Office bearer positions: Chair, Treasurer, Secretary etc…

 You can find a list of our current local foundations HERE.
 You can click on the foundation name to find out how they work and the best person to contact to get involved, or you can contact us at [email protected] if you aren’t sure where to start.